 We serve approximately 12,000 members and about 22,500 meters in the Oklahoma Panhandle, southwestern Kansas, the northern border of the Texas Panhandle and parts of Colorado and New Mexico.
 Our dedicated staff oversees nearly 5,000 miles of distribution lines.
 We serve the following towns.
 If you do not see your area listed, please search for a different TCEC including the state you are in.
 There are 13 Tri-County Electric Cooperatives in the United States.

 TCEC is a member of the National Rural Electric Cooperative Association (NRECA) and Touchstone Energy Cooperatives.
-We belong to and are active in our local chamber of commerce and economic development organizations as well as in Main Street Guymon.
+We belong to and are active in our local chamber of commerce, economic development, and civic organizations.

 TCEC commits to safely power our communities with innovation, accountability and integrity – every member, every time.